Tag: reflection

 ※Prayer※

 Lord, we thank you that you have called us into a family larger than we can imagine.
 Help us that we are indeed family, despite our many differences.
-May our lives together be ones of that draw more into your family.
+May our lives be ones of that draw more into your family.
 Amen.

 ※Questions※